Japan–Poland relations: Modern relations

+The Polish government in exile, which continued to exist until it dissolved in 1991, no longer had the legal capacity to conclude any international agreements — no state and no territory.
+So even though the government in exile was still in a technical state of war with Japan until its dissolution, it held no power internationally, as many countries recognized the Polish People's Republic and the agreements it made with other countries, including Japan.
+It is worth noting that the paradoxical state of war was completely forgotten for many years and despite its formal duration, the Polish clergyman Zenon Żebrowski operated freely in Japan, and Japanese delegations visited Poland several times.
+Polish-Japanese associations were also established, whose activities included cultural cooperation.

+In 1994, the Polish-Japanese Academy of Information Technology in Warsaw was established.
+In 2011, the Polish Institute in Tokyo was founded.

 In 1995, there came a time when Poland had the chance to give back to Japan for the rescue of Polish orphans from Siberia in the early 1920s.
 Poland was kind enough to invite Japanese children stricken with great loss from the 1995 Great Hanshin earthquake.
 The children, many from Kobe and nearby areas of western Japan, went to Poland and stayed from 1995 to 1996, while the chaos and loss caused by the earthquake was sorted out.
 Poland repeated this kindness after the Great East Japan Earthquake in 2011.
 On November 20, 2018, a school in the suburbs of Warsaw was named after the Japanese Army operations that rescued Polish orphans: “Siberia Orphans Commemoration Elementary School.”

 The two states celebrated 90 years of relationship in 2009 and the 100th anniversary in 2019.
 Trade, business, and tourism between both countries continues to thrive.
 LOT Polish Airlines provides daily non-stop flights between Tokyo and Warsaw.
-Both countries are full members of the OECD, but modern relations are limited to mostly trade and cultural activities, both countries see each other as vital partners in global commerce.
+Both countries are full members of the OECD, but modern relations are limited to mostly trade and cultural activities, although both countries see each other as vital partners in global commerce.
 In 2017, Japan became the second largest foreign investor in Poland in terms of total investment value, only behind the United States.

+For short stays, Japanese nationals do not require visas to enter Poland, and Polish nationals do not require visas to enter Japan.

 Culture

 In Poland, there is a museum devoted to Japanese art and technology – the Manggha in Kraków.
 Several other museums also possess collections of Japanese art and artifacts, including the National Museum in Warsaw, District Museum in Toruń and National Museum in Szczecin.
 In Tokyo, there is a Polish Institute.

+Japanese cultural exports to Poland including anime, video games, music and food have made a significant impact on young Poles.
+Additionally, Japanese is taught in many Polish schools.